 Fold the strip of fabric in half lengthwise with right sides together and match raw edges.
 Press.
 Sew short end and pivot at corner.
 I like to leave my needle in the fabric, lift the presser foot and pivot my fabric to get a clean corner.
 Sew almost halfway to the center of the long edge.
 Backstitch.
 Repeat on the other side leaving a 2.5″ opening in the middle for turning the bow.

 Tying the bow is like tying your shoes!
+Loop, swoop and pull!
 To tie the bow, fold over a loop and hold it with your right hand as shown.

 Pull the long end around the back and over the front of the first loop.

-Stick the barrette clip in the back and then use the glue gun to shoot glue behind the clip.
+Stick the barrette clip at the back of the bow and then use the glue gun to shoot glue behind the clip.
 Add some glue to the front knot of the bow to keep it extra secure.
+Don’t put too much glue in this step because it can shoot out and make a big mess.

 For piggie bows, glue the clips in opposite directions on the back to make it easier to clip them into pigtails.